fujianjin6471/fujianjin6471.github.io/_posts/2015-05-09-How-to-use-UIRefreshControl.md

 }
 {% endhighlight %}

-Two warnings exist, just ignore them, they have nothing to do with our topic today.

 Run the app.

 Pull down the table view, string "Refresh!" appear in console as we expect.

 What if I want to use refresh control just in a table view, not in a table view controller?
 Just a little more.
 Let's go back to the very first view controller we have forgotten╮(╯▽╰)╭

-Make View Controller the initial view controller.
+Embed View Controller into a tab view controller.
 Drag a table view onto View Controller, then ctrl-drag it to the code part to create an IBOutlet, just name it tableView.
 After that, add a property below IBOutlet.

 {% highlight swift %}